httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 Date values can be conveyed in Structured Fields.

 Dates have a data model that is similar to Integers, representing a (possibly negative) delta in seconds from 1970-01-01T00:00:00Z, excluding leap seconds.
+Accordingly, their serialization in textual HTTP fields is similar to that of Integers, distinguished from them with a leading "@".

 For example: